corefan/xenko-docs/manual/ui/index.md

 <div class="doc-incomplete"/>

-Xenko contains a complete UI system to build visually impressive in-game UI interfaces.

-It is built upon a simplified design of Windows Presentation Foundation (WPF) so that people can get quickly up to speed

-Xenko features a UI system that lets you build impressive user interfaces.
-It uses a simplified version of Windows Presentation Foundation (WPF), with many of the same components and containers.
+Xenko's UI system uses a simplified version of Windows Presentation Foundation (WPF), with many of the same components and containers.
 For more information about WPF, see the [MSDN documentation](https://msdn.microsoft.com/en-us/library/ms745058(v=vs.110).aspx).
 It supports 2D and 3D independently of resolution.

+Xenko uses two types of UI asset: `UIPageAsset` and `UILibraryAsset`.
+Their runtime counterparts are `UIPage` and `UILibrary` respectively.

 ## Controls